-I mix three-week's supply of powder (everything but the oil and water) in a 5 gallon bucket with a mixer that's powered by my drill in reverse.
+I mix a 28 day supply of powder (everything but the oil and water) in a 5 gallon bucket with a mixer that's powered by my drill in reverse.
 Pour it into a second bucket (to turn it upside down) to do the final mixing of what was on the bottom of the first bucket.
 I measure amounts on a digital scale in a very large bread mixing bowl (holds about 3 kg of flour) and put it into the bucket for mixing.
 You'll be glad if you get a lid like this for the bucket.

 Here's a spreadsheet calculator for mixing any number of days you want of the mix or the vitamin mix.
 Just replace "Days to Mix" number with the number of days you want to mix.
-If you're using the 34% Whey, see this calculator

 To save time, I mix about 4-6 months at a time of the vitamins and minerals (the pills go in the blender with a tight lid...I put plastic over the blender and then the lid..the dust is not pleasant) including salt and xanthan, and mix all in the large bowl with a whisk.
 I save the powder to add to the monthly batches.
 Then just add the number of grams of this vitamin mix that the calculator above says.
 So it's only 3 ingredients plus this vitamin powder to mix the monthly batches.
 This method means you can get good vitamin accuracy with a scale with 1 g resolution.

 For example, for 180 days of vitamins/minerals, I go to the recipe calculator and choose 180 days.
 This is many multivitamin pills, but I don't count them, I just weigh them.
 The calculator gives the number of grams of multivitamins to use, and the number of other pills (I just round to whole or half pills) Then I blend them all up.
-Then add this to the powders in the big bowl and whisk.
+Then add this to the vitamin powders in the big bowl and whisk.

 The protein comes from whey and oats, and is complete See the protein essential amino acid analysis (blue columns are the summary).
 This recipe provides at least 175% of the WHO recommended of each essential amino acid, and the balance is very good.
 There is a lot of tryptophan in oats, but in amounts similar to meats, fish, cheeses and beans (ref).
 Larger amounts of tryptophan in foods does not seem to change the blood levels of tryptophan, as opposed to the purified form in supplements (ref).